 Grading

 Courses must be taken for quality grades (no P/F grading).
-Students must receive a quality grade of at least C in all courses counting toward program requirements.
-In addition, students who are majoring in Astrophysics must receive a quality grade of at least C- in prerequisite courses offered by other departments.
+Students must receive a quality grade of at least C in all of the ASTR-coded courses counted toward their major or minor program.
+Students in the Astrophysics major must also receive a quality grade of at least C– in required courses offered by other departments.
+Students who do not meet the grading requirement for a course must retake it before advancing to higher-level courses in the program.
+In addition, students are expected to meet the academic performance standards set forth by the Office of College Community Standards.

 Honors